tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

 | `"gt"` | greater than |
 | `"gte"` | greater than or equal |

-All comparison expressions take left and right arguments of primitive types and return a Boolean value representing the result of the comparison.
+All comparison expressions take left and right arguments of primitive types and return a boolean value representing the result of the comparison.
 All types implicitly cast only to themselves and explicit casts are not supported, therefore types of left and right arguments should match.

 JSON example: